-Plaque is a sticky film of bacteria that coats teeth.
+Dental plaque is a sticky film of bacteria that coats teeth.
 When we eat, plaque reacts with the food in our mouth and releases acids that eat away at teeth enamel, causing tooth decay.
 Dr. Noel, AffableCare Dental’s general dentist can help dental patients with this issue.

 What is plaque?